-Supervisors may also be involved in sexual harassment when they create a hostile work environment.
+A Supervisor at any employer's workplace may also be involved in sexual harassment when they create a hostile work environment.
 When the offensive sexual misconduct becomes so chronic or pervasive that it results in a work environment that is hostile, intimidating or offensive, it is illegal.
 Employees who are not directly subject to the harassing behaviors may also have harassment claims.

 Liability Of Employers